MaterializeInc/mz-hack-day-july-2023/worked_examples/2-advanced.md

 ---

-**CHALLENGE**: Set your isolation level to `'serializable'` and see if you can frame two queries that produce `mz_now()` values in the wrong order.
+**CHALLENGE**: Set your isolation level to `serializable` and see if you can frame two queries that produce `mz_now()` values in the wrong order.
 Make sure to put `mz_now()` as one of the things you select.
 As a hint, compare the times you see selecting from tables and base sources from the times you see selecting out of indexed views.

-Set your isolation level back to `'strict serializable'` and see what happens when you run the same sorts of queries.
+Set your isolation level back to `strict serializable` and see what happens when you run the same sorts of queries.
 Do you see the ordering anomalies (we hope not), and if not what do you see instead?

 ---